PsychNeuro/ed1/book/glossary.md

 #### neocortex
 is the evolutionarily newest part of the brain, forming the outer-most layer, which is essential for all forms of cognition.

+#### norepinephrine
+is a +neuromodulator released by the *locus coeruleus* ("blue area") that modulates effort and engagement.
+It is known to be affected in +ADHD.

 #### normalized
 re-scaled (via either subtraction or division) value into a "normal" or standard range, often the 0 to 1 or -1 to 1 range.
 For example, if you subtract the mean from a set of values, they are 0-normalized.
 If you then divide those values by the standard deviation, then they are called "normal" values or `z` scores.
 See also +standardized.

+#### nucleus
+refers to either an anatomically (and potentially functionally) distinguishable grouping of neurons (e.g., the lateral geniculate nucleus of the thalamus), or to the center of an individual cell such as a +neuron, where the +DNA is, providing overall control of cellular function.

 ## O